 First, gather all your cleaning supplies, including wet floor or caution signs, toilet bowl cleaners, disinfectant sprays, vinyl, latex or nitrile gloves, plastic pails or buckets and paper towels.
 All of these cleaning supplies in St. Louis are available in our online catalog, and our team is happy to recommend the best supplies for your needs.
 Contact us today if you have questions!

-Then, block the entryway to the restroom with your janitorial cart or place a “close for cleaning” sign on the door.
+Then, block the entryway to the restroom with your janitorial cart or place a “closed for cleaning” sign on the door.
 Don your gloves and safety glasses, then remove any objects around the toilet that may impede cleaning.

 2. Tackle the toilet.